erikzorn/votes_app/readme.md

-Visit project at <a href='http://erikzorncodingchallenge.herokuapp.com'>Heroku Link</a>
+Visit project at <a href='erikzornprogrammingchallenge.herokuapp.com' target='blank'>Heroku Link</a>